Bachelor of Science in Nutrition and Dietetics

 For more information about educational pathways to become a RDN, see the Information for Students Website.

 We offer an accelerated program for those with a bachelor’s degree who want to pursue the field of nutrition as a profession and earn the Registered Dietitian credential.
 You’ll return to the undergraduate level to complete required coursework and earn the ACEND verification statement.
 For more information, please contact the DPD program director.
+Students starting the DPD sequence in fall 2022 and forward must successfully complete BCH3032/3032L before starting the sequence.

 Matching to an Internship